 Here’s how to check & improve your Discover card approval odds:

-1. See if you’re preapproved.
-Being preapproved means you’ve already met a lot of Discover’s requirements based on a harmless soft check of your credit.
-If you get preapproved for a card, there’s around a 90% chance that you’ll be approved when you apply.
+1. See if you’re pre-approved.
+Being pre-approved means you’ve already met a lot of Discover’s requirements based on a harmless soft check of your credit.
+If you get preapproved for a card, there’s a good chance that you’ll be approved when you apply.
 You can check online to see if there are any Discover cards you’re likely to be approved for.
 This way, you can make sure to apply for a card only if your odds of approval are good.

 2. Apply for cards with lower requirements.
-Discover it® Secured Credit Card has a high rate of approval because it’s meant for people with bad credit looking to rebuild.
+Discover it® Secured Credit Card has a good rate of approval because it’s meant for people with bad credit looking to rebuild.
 You’ll just have to put down a security deposit that acts as your credit line.
-Or if you’re a student, you could go for Discover it® Student Cash Back or Discover it® Student chrome, which both offer high approval odds for people with fair or limited credit.
-The rest of Discover’s cards require good credit for approval.
+Or if you’re a student, you could go for Discover it® Student Cash Back or Discover it® Student chrome, which both offer good approval odds for people with limited credit.
+The rest of Discover’s cards require at least good credit for approval.

 3. Work on your credit.
-A few months of on-time bill payments, low credit utilization, and debt reduction can do wonders for your credit standing and, in turn, your Discover credit card approval odds.
+A few months of on-time bill payments, low credit utilization, and debt reduction can do wonders for your credit standing.
 WalletHub’s free personalized credit analysis can tell you where to start and what needs to be done.

 4. Don’t apply en masse.
 Applying for numerous credit cards at one time does not boost your overall approval odds.
 Rather, it hurts your chances by causing a temporary decline in your credit score.

-Discover card approval may happen instantly when you apply, or you’ll get a letter and email within a couple of weeks.
-Your card should arrive 7-10 business days after you’re approved.
+Discover card approval may happen instantly when you apply.
+But if Discover requires additional information, it can sometimes take up to 30 days to receive a decision by email.
+Your card should arrive 3-9 business days after you’re approved.